-The New Tang Dynasty Television (NTD Television) “International Chinese Vocal Competition” is one in a series of international cultural and arts events sponsored by NTD Television.
+The New Tang Dynasty Television (NTD Television) “International Chinese Vocal Competition” is one in a series of international cultural and arts events hosted by NTD Television.
 The aim of this competition is to promote traditional vocal arts of pure authenticity, pure goodness, and pure beauty, and provide a world arena for all Chinese vocalists to showcase their talents.

 The Competition will be hosted by NTD Television.
-The Competition proceedings will be broadcast around the globe on NTD Television’s networks and on its social media platforms.
+The final round of the Competition will be broadcast through live stream video on NTD’s social media platforms.
 It will also be broadcast on NTD’s TV network.

 Panel of Judges